Both HB 1110 and HB 1337 have restrictions on how much parking cities can require.

 Also, for cottages it says the on-site required parking should be consolidated to the maximum extent feasible.

-There is also a bill, SB 5184, that has been progressing in Olympia this year and might reduce parking requirements further to 1/2 parking spot per unit; this may seem reasonable at the state level partly because they were expecting us to allow 4 units on most lots, not eight.
+SB 5184, which passed in Olympia this year, will reduce parking requirements further to 1/2 parking spot per unit; this may seem reasonable at the state level partly because they were expecting us to allow 4 units on most lots, not eight.

-SB 5184 has a parking exemption for affordable housing, but middle housing is unlikely to fall in that category.
+SB 5184 has a parking exemption for affordable housing, but middle housing is unlikely to fall in that category, and also one for dwellings under 1200 sqft.

-SB 6015 also restricts our ability to require enclosed parking, so it is possible that driveway spaces would be counted as parking.
+SB 6015 restricts our ability to require enclosed parking, though it is my understanding that under current Bellevue rules, driveway spaces may be counted as parking already (caveat that I haven’t read much into this)

-If we do have a building boom, parking for the construction teams is likely to be pan issue for the neighborhood.
+If we do have a building boom, parking for the construction teams is likely to be an issue for the neighborhood.
+It’s not uncommon to have 4-6 trucks parked on the street at once.